 The dependence of the detonation wave velocity on the mass of the emitted particle was also examined.
 We performed simulations of detonations where the mass of the lighter particle was varied while maintaining the same structure and force field.
 In order to keep the total mass unchanged, the mass of the heavier particle was also changed.
-The masses used were 22, 10 and 5 amu for the C particle (and 40 ,52 and 57 amu for N, respectively).
+The masses used were 22, 10, and 5 amu for the C particle (and 40, 52, and 57 amu for N, respectively).
 Several simulations were performed, with different exothermicity values.
 We expect that decreasing the mass of the C lighter particle will result in a higher velocity, hence faster detonation.
-This has been already suggested by Peyrard et al. [26] in a 1D model.
+This has been already suggested by Peyrard et al. [27] in a 1D model.
 The magnitude of exothermicity at which the detonation velocity saturated was found in all cases to be close to 3 eV.
 However, the saturation velocity depended on the mass of the emitted C particle.
 Lower mass of this particle led to an increased detonation velocity.
-These results are presented in Fig. 13, in log-log scale.
+These results are presented in Fig. 12, in log-log scale.
 A linear fit to the velocity logarithm as a function of the mass logarithm was calculated and is displayed in the graph.
 The resulting slope is close to 0.5 (0.49), which reveals a $1/\sqrt{m}$ dependence of the detonation velocity on the mass of the emitted group.
 This dependence is identical to the dependence of the shock velocity of solitons in a Toda lattice.
-Summarizing our observations, the crystal rigidity determines the saturation exothermicity while the mass of the emitted group determines the saturation velocity.